We Were on a Break! Dating and Sex During a Temporary Separation

 Should you see other people during a temporary separation?

 Posted August 9, 2011 | Reviewed by Lybi Ma

 In a recent article in The Wall Street Journal titled "To Save a Marriage, Split Up?"
 Elizabeth Bernstein explores temporary separations as a way for couples to step back from their faltering relationships in order to re-evaluate them.
 (The article focuses on marriages, but I think it applies just as well to any committed relationship.)
 Rather than a preliminary step to the foregone conclusion of a divorce, these temporary separations are planned out carefully between partners for a predetermined length of time—with guidelines regarding finances and child care, provide a cooling-off period with the added benefit of allowing the partners to see what life will be like without each other.

 But naturally, if the partners are without each other for any length of time, they may want to be with "other" others, as the article mentions:

 Then there's the fraught issue of whether each party is allowed to see other people during the separation.
 Some therapists believe that dating is OK, as long as both parties are truly comfortable with the decision.
 Ms. Viken disagrees.
 "If one of the parties wants to date, this is not a trial separation, it's the end," she says.

-Let's learn something from Ross: a "break" is not a "break-up," and if you are in a temporary separation, remember the ultimate goal is to get back together with your partner.
+Let's learn something from Ross: A "break" is not a "break-up."
+And if you are in a temporary separation, remember the ultimate goal is to get back together with your partner.
 Given that goal, for all intents and purposes you are still involved with that person.
-But if your goal regarding the separation is simply to have free reign to play the field for a while, don't expect your partner to be happy to see you when you decide you're had enough.
+But if your goal regarding the separation is simply to have free rein to play the field for a while, don't expect your partner to be happy to see you when you decide you're had enough.